TakeLab/spacy-udpipe/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 Please make sure to update tests as appropriate.

+To start the tests, just run [`pytest`](https://docs.pytest.org/en/latest/contents.html) in the root source directory.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)  © TakeLab